Last Updated:

 Ishasha Wilderness Lodge

 Ishasha is a Wilderness Camp but most clients will love it.
 It is tented and quite basic but it has a charming authentic safari experience.
 The en suite facilities include a bucket shower.
 So hot water is not on tap but brought your shower bucket, when you want to show.)
-In the evenings you enjoy a sundowner on the game drive and when you get back to camp, we enjoyed a drink around the fire overlooking the Ntungwe River.
+In the evenings you enjoy a sundowner on the game drive.
+And when you get back to camp, we enjoyed a drink around the fire overlooking the Ntungwe River.

 The following morning, we did a safari from the lodge however you need to get a Park Guide and pay them separately- the cost was USD 15 per person.
 We saw buffalo, hippo and plenty of birds.
 I liked the fact that it gives you a break from all the driving!
 It also feels like it prepares you for the Gorilla hike!